Canadian-Wildlife-Federation/abfishpass/README.md

 **Input Requirements**

-* Access to the CABD database
+* Access to the CABD API
 * Streams table populated from the preprocessing step

 **Output**

-* A new barrier table populated with dam and waterfall barriers from the CABD database
+* A new barrier table populated with dam barriers from the CABD API
 * The barrier table has two geometry fields - the raw field and a snapped field (the geometry snapped to the stream network).
 The maximum snapping distance is specified in the configuration file.

 ---